 Israel is a popular tourist destination thanks to its diverse landscape which varies from the coast, valley, mountain, desert, and everything in between.
 Each one of these diverse landscapes holds some of the most beautifully unique and well-preserved Israel tourist attractions.
 Tourists from different parts of the world travel to Israel in large numbers.
 In this list you will all the amazing things to do in Tel Aviv, Jerusalem, Haifa, Eilat, in North Israel and some really cool unique things to do in Israel.

-In 2017 I visited Israel for the first time and I returned in 2019, 2020 and 2021.
-All those experiences combined I wrote a blog post with all my Israel travel tips: Everything You Need To Know When Visiting Israel.
+In 2017 I visited Israel for the first time and I returned in 2019 and 2021.
+Of all those experiences combined I wrote a blog post with all my Israel travel tips: Everything You Need To Know When Visiting Israel.

 Make sure you stay connected on your trip to Israel.
 Prepaid sim cards with data are cheap in Israel.
 See here where to buy a sim card at Tel Aviv Airport Ben Gurion or what is the best Israel prepaid sim card for tourists.